 While he’s been in the leadership space for some time, Yates has developed a safety system for law enforcement called FOCUS (Field Observable Cues For Unknown Situations), and the research behind it is unlike anything we’ve seen.
 Here is just one testimonial of an officer who credits the training for saving his life.

 This week, we began adding a new feature at the bottom of our articles.
 Authored by Travis Yates, they provide our readers with a general discussion of training reminders related to the article.
-It’s our hope that news becomes more than words on a page, but also the ability to remain prepared for the demands of the job.
+It’s our hope that news becomes more than words on a page, but also a means of remaining prepared for the demands of the job.

 It will remain a work in progress, and we hope to roll out additional features in the coming months.
 Law Officer has always been more than a media company, and today, we want to continue the tradition set long ago by the shoulders we stand on.